NexMaker-Fab/2024ZWU-IS-8/docs/homework/arduino-input.md

 #define TRIG_PIN 2 //The trigger pin of the ultrasonic sensor, connected to digital pin 2 on the Arduino.
 #define ECHO_PIN 3 //The trigger pin of the ultrasonic sensor, connected to digital pin 3 on the Arduino.
 #define LED_PIN 6 // The data pin for the WS2812 LED ring, connected to digital pin 6 on the Arduino.
-#define NUM_LEDS 8 // 灯The number of LEDs on the WS2812 LED ring, which is 8 in this case.
+#define NUM_LEDS 8 // The number of LEDs on the WS2812 LED ring, which is 8 in this case.

 Adafruit_NeoPixel strip(NUM_LEDS, LED_PIN, NEO_GRB + NEO_KHZ800); //NUM_LEDS: Specifies the number of LEDs on the LED ring.LED_PIN: Specifies the Arduino pin number connected to the data pin.NEO_GRB + NEO_KHZ800: Specifies the color arrangement and frequency of the LED ring.